-116 Firing Frequency Analysis
+14 Firing Frequency Analysis

-The membrane responses to 200 equidistant two second long current steps were simulated using 117 the forward-Euler method with a $\Delta t = 0.01$ ms from steady state.
-Current steps ranged from 0 118 to 1 nA for all models except for the RS inhibitory neuron models where a range of 0 to 0.35 119 nA was used to ensure repetitive firing across the range of input currents.
-For each current step, 120 action potentials were detected as peaks with at least 50 mV prominence and a minimum interspike 121 interval of 1 ms. The interspike interval was computed and used to determine the instantaneous 122 firing frequencies elicited by the current step.
-The steady-state firing frequency were defined as the 123 mean firing frequency in 0.5 seconds after the first action potential in the last second of the current 124 step respectively and was used to construct frequency-current (fI) curves.
-125 preceding the occurrence of steady state firing was simulated at higher resolution (100 current steps) to determine the current at which steady state firing began.
+The membrane responses to 200 equidistant two second long current steps were simulated using 115 the forward-Euler method with a $\Delta t = 0.01$ ms from steady state.
+Current steps ranged from 0 116 to 1 nA for all models except for the RS inhibitory neuron models where a range of 0 to 0.35 117 nA was used to ensure repetitive firing across the range of input currents.
+For each current step, 118 action potentials were detected as peaks with at least 50 mV prominence and a minimum interspike 119 interval of 1 ms. The interspike interval was computed and used to determine the instantaneous 120 firing frequencies elicited by the current step.
+The steady-state firing frequency were defined as the 121 mean firing frequency in 0.5 seconds after the first action potential in the last second of the current 122 step respectively and was used to construct frequency-current (fI) curves.

+The smallest current at which steady state firing occurs was identified and the current step interval preceding the occurrence of steady state firing was simulated at higher resolution (100 current steps) to determine the current at which steady state firing began.
 Firing was simulated with 100 current steps from this current upwards for 1/5 of the overall current range.
 Over this range a fI curve was constructed and the integral, or area under the curve (AUC), of the fI curve over this interval was computed with the composite trapezoidal rule and used as a measure of firing rate independent from rheobase.